hanseuljun/kinect-to-hololens/README.md

 3. Use vcpkg.exe to install c++ libraries: asio, ffmpeg, libvpx, and opencv.
 - .\vcpkg.exe install asio:x86-windows asio:x64-windows ffmpeg:x86-windows ffmpeg:x64-windows libvpx:x86-windows libvpx:x64-windows opencv:x86-windows opencv:x64-windows
 4. Run run-cmake.ps1 in cpp to build Visual Studio solutions using CMake.
-5. Run build-plugin.ps1 to build a Unity3D plugin with the Visual Studio solutions.
-6. Run copy-dlls.ps1 to copy DLL files including the plugin built in the previous step for the Unity3D project in unity.
+5. Run build-plugin.ps1 to build a Unity3D plugin with the Visual Studio solutions copy DLL files including the plugin built in the previous step for the Unity3D project in unity.
-7. Build executable files with the Unity3D project and the Visual Studio solution in cpp/build/x64.
+6. Build executable files with the Unity3D project and the Visual Studio solution in cpp/build/x64.

 # How to run
 ## kinect_reader_demo.exe